OpenFPGAduino/docs/the_hardware/the_core_broad.md

 # The core broad
 ![](core.png)

 This the 3D picture of the core broad.
-The core broad includes the cpu subsystem and fpga subsystem.
+The core broad includes the CPU subsystem and FPGA subsystem.